 The more times you have gonorrhoea the more likely you are to get complications.

-- In men, gonorrhoea can lead to a painful infection in the testicles and possibly reduce fertility.
+- If you have a penis, gonorrhoea can lead to a painful infection in the testicles and possibly reduce fertility.

-- Less commonly, gonorrhoea can cause pain and inflammation of the joints and tendons, and skin lesions.
+- Less commonly, gonorrhoea can cause pain and inflammation of the joints and tendons, known as sexually acquired reactive arthritis (SARA); this can sometimes also cause inflammation of the eyes, and skin lesions.

 Can gonorrhoea go away without treatment?

-If the test shows that you have gonorrhoea then it’s very important that your current sexual partner(s) and any other recent partners are also tested and treated.
+If the test shows that you have gonorrhoea, it’s very important that your current sexual partner(s) and any other recent partners are tested and treated.